Name: Crystal Chan

 Who is Crystal?
 Half Chinese, Half White author making sure people know the hardship of growing up diverse.

 P.S.
-You can read the first chapter here
+You can read the first chapter of Bird here

 How hard was it for you growing up as a mixed-race child in Wisconsin?
 Has those experiences in your childhood influenced your writing in any form?

 It was hard, yes, growing up as the only mixed-race person I knew (besides my brother), probably the only mixed family in town.
 Everyone around us was white, all the TV actors were white, everyone in magazines and catalogs (!) were white, so I thought I was white, too.
 Except when we’d eat chicken feet at dim sum, or beef tripe, or friends would come over and see Chinese newspapers strewn around the house.
 Or when kids would call me “Chink”.
 Or Dad would speak Chinese on the phone to his family overseas.
 Or he’d talk about the importance of our last name, our family name.
 So it’s weird, I guess: we really stuck out but tried really, really hard to blend in.

 And that worked better some times than others.
 My characters, unsurprisingly, want to be normal but can’t be.
 Because they aren’t: in Bird, Jewel is mixed race and her friend, John, is a transracial adoptee – in the middle of Iowa.
 I draw from my own experience a lot for this.
 And yet, especially as Bird has sold in eight countries around the world, I’m finding that there’s a universal story that Bird taps into, one that transcends race and culture, even, one that taps into the workings of the human heart.
 In that way, the publication of Bird has been really healing for me: I didn’t expect Bird to sell, much less connect with people in other countries.
 It’s really taught me that there is a universal, human experience, and that we’re all wrapped up in it somehow.